raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     r-.->|end|recognized(recognized)
 </div>

-And here's a function that makes a recognizer's description out of any single character:
+And here's a very basic function that makes a recognizer's description out of any single character:

 ```javascript
 const char =